We also work in Lagos State on the evaluation of a Quality Improvement scheme in public and private health facilities.

 IDEAS carries out qualitative studies to assess what happens to donor-funded maternal and newborn health innovations that are scaled-up in the longer term and how the foundation and other donors can take steps to foster sustainability.
 One such innovation is the Village Health Worker scheme.
 This scheme introduces a new cadre of community-based health workers who provide information and support to families, to improve health care behaviours in the home and increase uptake of appropriate and timely health care services when required.

-This work will generate important knowledge on sustaining health programmes in low-income settings, building on previous IDEAS’ studies of scale-up and the work of other academics, and responding to the Bill & Melinda Gates Foundation interest in scale-up both geographically and with a longer-term legacy.
+The study focusing on sustainability and scalability of the scheme has generated important knowledge on sustaining health programmes in low-income settings.
+The study enabled implementing partners to introduced real time improvements to the scheme.
+Overall, it builds on previous IDEAS’ studies of scale-up and the work of other academics, and responding to the Bill & Melinda Gates Foundation interest in scale-up both geographically and with a longer-term legacy.

 Lagos State accounts for a significant proportion of the national burden of maternal and neonatal mortality because of its large population.
 To this end, Lagos State Ministry of Health and its agencies have been leading Quality Improvement (QI) initiatives in health facilities within the state.